 Results

+Normal Operating Mode

-The parameters in tables that follow are measured using the configurations defined in Table 6 above.
+The parameters in tables that follow are measured using the configurations defined in the previous section.
 Numbers that follow do not include power consumed by sensor sampling or signal conditioning.
 They reflect only the core fusion algorithm itself.

-Tables 8 and 9 were developed using Version 7.00 of the Sensor Fusion Library.
+The following tables were computed using Version 7.20 of the Sensor Fusion Library.

-Table 8.
-Typical IDD Executing on FRDM-K22F
+Table 9: Typical IDD Executing on FRDM-K22F